7 Rare Trees

 Tetracentron sinense: a rarity from Asia

-Originally found in the forest edges and steep valleys of Asia, Tetracentron sinense is a small deciduous tree and the sole representative of the genus Tetracentron.
-The name derives from the Greek “tetra” meaning “four” and “kentron” referring to a prickle, in reference to the four appendices shaped like darts that adorn its fruits.
-In its native regions, where it is unfortunately endangered, this tree can reach heights of 30 m, but it will grow to about 12 m in height with a spread of 6 m in our climates.
+Originally, the Tetracentron sinense is found at the forest edge and in the steep valleys of Asia.
+This small deciduous tree is the sole representative of the genus Tetracentron.
+The name comes from the Greek “tetra” meaning “four” and “kentron” referring to a prickle, in reference to the four appendices shaped like spines that adorn its fruits.
+In its native regions, where it is unfortunately endangered, this tree can reach 30 m in height, but it will reach about 12 m in height with a spread of 6 m when planted in our climates.

-Very graceful, Tetracentron sinense boasts a generally upright and rounded silhouette, with young heart-shaped red foliage that turns soft green, only to take on beautiful shimmering tones again in autumn.
-Its spring and summer flowering features long, original pendulous aments, followed by decorative fruiting.
+Very graceful, the Tetracentron sinense boasts a generally upright and rounded silhouette, with young heart-shaped red foliage that turns soft green, taking on beautiful shimmering tones again in autumn.
+Its spring and summer flowering takes the form of long, original pendulous aments, followed by decorative fruiting.
 Hardy (down to -18°C), it prefers a bright or partially shaded location in neutral to acidic soil.

 Tetracentron sinense